cugos/qgisworkshop_org/docs/source/workshop/python_in_qgis_tutorial.rst

 Loading Layers into QGIS
 -----------------------------

-Maybe when you were looking at the QgsInterface class you noticed a couple addLayer methods?
+Maybe when you were looking at the QgisInterface class you noticed a couple addLayer methods?
 Let's use these to load layers into QGIS.

 \  **1.** \Start by turning off all layers currenlty in QGIS by unchecking them.
 Then with a blank map, re-add the SR_50M and populated places data as a different name::